hassandata3/Walmart-Sales-Analysis-Excel-/README.md

 ## 📌 Overview
 This project presents an interactive data analysis dashboard built using Excel, based on historical sales data from **Walmart** over a period of three years (2010–2012).

-The goal of this project is to analyze sales performance, identify key trends, and evaluate the impact of external factors such as temperature, fuel prices, and holidays on weekly sales.
+The goal of this project is to analyze sales performance, identify key trends, and evaluate the impact of external factors such as temperature, fuel prices, CPI , and holidays on weekly sales.

 ![image alt](https://github.com/hassandata3/Walmart-Sales-Analysis-Excel-/blob/main/dashboards-walmart.png?raw=true)